 Early in the project, Ken Williams wrote some of the all-crucial routines required for the fast and hectic gameplay

-While the gameplay, with attacking alien creatures had been used over and over again, the intensive and fast-paced action was challenging and impressive and could give even a triathlete a heart attack.
+While the gameplay, with attacking alien creatures had been used over and over again, the intensive and fast-paced action was challenging and impressive.

 Threshold for the Apple II became a major commercial success and one of those few titles everybody had to have not only to master but also to show off to the envy of friends

 Threshold became a huge success and a bestseller of its day.
 Schwader wanted to follow up on the success and create a Threshold 2, something he could complete in a month, reusing most of the routines with new enemies and graphics but Williams was adamant about expanding beyond the Apple II ecosystem and commissioned Schwader to create a version of the game for the Atari 8-bit which was released in 1982.

 Warren Schwader, by Williams’ request, produced a version of Threshold for the Atari 8-bit, released in 1982

 The Atari 8-bit home computer, released in 1979, was in nearly all aspects superior to the now 5-year-old Apple II.
 The visuals were better, the animation smoother, and it of course sounded much more enjoyable

 As part of the reconstruction in 1982, On-Line Systems became Sierra On-Line, after Investor Jackie Morby, a partner at TA Associates, had bought 20 percent of the company.
 Shortly after, Sierra ventured into the lucrative action and cartridge-based market with its short-lived SierraVision brand, dedicated to the company’s action and arcade titles.